AdaCore/gnatstudio/docs/users_guide/extending.rst

   Only relevant if the project attribute contains a list of values, when it indicates whether the order of the values is relevant.
 In most cases, it is not.
-However, the order of source directories, for example, matters since it also indicates where GPS searches for the source files, and it stops at the first match.
+However, the order of source directories, for example, matters since it also indicates where GNAT Studio searches for the source files, and it stops at the first match.

 * :file:`omit_if_default` (boolean, default :command:`false`)